 Write Down Your “Why”

-Before we get to the actual practice of setting our goals, I want you to write down your why.
+Before we get to the actual practice of goal setting, I want you to write down your “why.”

 Write down your “Why” and put it in a place where you'll see it every day.
 Here is mine: